HuidaeCho/melfp/README.md

 ## How to test on Windows

 For testing on Windows, you don't need to build MELFP yourself. `test\test.bat` will use the included binary `windows\melfp.exe`.
+However, the Windows version was about 12 times slower than the Linux version for 515,152 outlets on the same hardware.

 ```bash
 cd test